-The National Highway Traffic Safety Administration says that more than 3,450 people were killed by distracted drivers in 2016, the last time it compiled such data.
+According to the National Highway Traffic Safety Administration, more than 3,450 people were killed by distracted drivers in 2016.
 It notes that sending a text takes the driver’s eyes off the road for five seconds, which is enough time to cover the length of a football field if you’re going 55 miles per hour.
 As a result, drivers are more inclined to share the road with automated cars than with texting drivers.

 “Safety features, like automatic emergency braking, appear to lead to a reduction of accidents on the road,” says Pete Gulbrandsen, vice president of auto product, personal insurance at Travelers.
 “The features provide additional safety in situations when a driver’s alertness has decreased.”